In this article

 There are several things you need to consider before choosing a driving course.
 It is important to choose a course you are suited to, as picking the wrong course can make the process of learning to drive, or brushing up on your driving skills, more complex than it needs to be.
 Factors that will affect your choice of course include;

-The DVSA recommends 40 hours of tuition with a fully qualified driving instructor, as well as 20 hours independent practice before a student can be considered ready to take their driving test.
+The DVSA recommends 40 hours of tuition with a fully qualified driving instructor, as well as 20 hours of independent practice before you book your driving test.
 With the average price of a driving lesson currently at £20 per hour – more if you are booking automatic driving lessons – the cost of getting to test standard is over £800.

 Due to the amount of money involved, it is important to pick a driving course that matches your budget.
 If you have several other financial commitments, weekly driving lessons, spread out over a few months might be best.
 While if money is no issue, you can book an intensive driving course, which although more expensive, will get you to test standard at a much quicker rate.

-The time you have to dedicate to your tuition, has a bearing on the type of driving course you should choose.
-Individuals who find it difficult to make time to practice, are often better suited to booking weekly lessons, while individuals who have a short window in which to learn to drive in, should book a course that will have them at test standard in a short period of time.
+The time you have to dedicate to your tuition has a bearing on the type of driving course you should choose.
+Individuals who find it difficult to make time to practice, are often better suited to booking weekly lessons, while individuals who have a short window in which to learn to drive in, should book a course that will have you at test standard in a short period of time.
 As you approach test standard, use our driving test cancellations checker, to book yourself a short notice driving test.

 Preferred Learning Style